sguzunov/docs/docs/glue42-concepts/07_notifications/02_javascript/notifications-js.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.12.1">

-Notifications can be filtered programmatically based on lists of allowed and/or blocked applications.
+Notifications can be filtered programmatically based on lists of allowed and/or blocked apps.

 To set a notification filter, use the [`setFilter()`](../../../reference/glue/latest/notifications/index.html#API-setFilter) method and pass a [`NotificationFilter`](../../../reference/glue/latest/notifications/index.html#NotificationFilter) object as an argument: